Hair Loss Due To Medication

 • Antithyroid drugs

-Some of the tell-tale signs of hair loss problems include noticing hairs on your pillow, excessive shedding while you shower, extra hairs on your hairbrush.
+Some of the tell-tale signs of hair loss problems include noticing hairs on your pillow, excessive shedding while you shower, and extra hairs on your hairbrush.

 Types Of Hair Loss Caused By Medication